ABOUT US

 • What is Qommittee?

-Qommittee is a year-long national drive to build a network of drag artists, fans and allies to help drag artists respond to hate and navigate the business of their art.
+Qommittee is a national drive to establish a sustainable network of drag artists, fans and allies to help drag artists respond to hate and censorship, and navigate the business of their art.

 Want to learn more about our mission?
 Read the Call for Qo-Founders we published on May 29, 2024.